gocobalt/cobalt-examples/README.md

 This repository contains examples to perform integrations with the Cobalt platform.
 It follows a monorepo structure and includes four integration methods, detailed below.

-## Reference Documentation

-Welcome to the official Cobalt SDK Documentation.
-This resource serves as a comprehensive guide to harnessing the power of Cobalt’s SDKs for seamless integration and native experiences within your applications.
-Our SDKs are tailored to various programming languages, offering you a versatile toolkit to:

-- Create dynamic interactions.
-- Manage authentication.
-- Interact with third-party applications.
-- Handle end-user configuration.
-- Elevate user experiences.

-Within this documentation, you’ll find each object and method provided by Cobalt’s SDKs.
-Cobalt offers native SDKs for both client-side and server-side implementations.

 ## Integration Methods